tamada/rrh/README.md

 ### `rrh fetch-all`

 Runs `git fetch` command in all repositories of managing in RRH.
-This command may make haevy network traffic, therefore, we do not recommend to run.
+This command may make heavy network traffic; therefore, we do not recommend to run.

 ```sh
 rrh fetch-all [OPTIONS]